Classification of coupled dynamical systems with multiple delays: Finding the minimal number of delays: The componentwise timeshift transformation

-In this section we set out to define the transformation (\ref{eq:new-variables-y}) in a more rigorous way.
-Recall that the state spaces for DDEs are infinite dimensional.
-They have to contain segments of functions, which represent the history of the solution $\boldsymbol{x}\left(t\right)$.
-For the coupled system (\ref{eq:1}), we choose the state space to be
+The state spaces for DDEs contain segments of functions, which represent the history of the solution curve $\boldsymbol{x}\left(t\right)$.
+For instance, in Fig.~\ref{fig:CT-Transfo} the shaded part of the timetrace in (a) corresponds to the initial segment of the depicted solution.
+For the original system (\ref{eq:1}), we choose the state space to be